-Soil Water and Flow of Water
+Soil water and Water flow

 When a load is applied to soil, it is carried by the water in the pores as well as the solid grains.
 The increase in pressure within the pore water causes drainage (flow out of the soil), and the load is transferred to the solid grains.
 The rate of drainage depends on the permeability of the soil.